Treating Chronic Back Pain: Intracept vs. RFA

 Radiofrequency Ablation, often called RFA, is a procedure that addresses pain originating from the facet joints.
 These are the small joints along your spine that help you bend and twist.
 When they become arthritic, they can cause significant pain.
 RFA works by targeting the tiny nerves—called medial branch nerves—that send pain signals from these joints.
 Using X-ray guidance, your doctor places a thin needle next to these nerves.
 Radiofrequency energy is then passed through the needle, creating heat that cauterizes the nerve and interrupts the pain signals.
 This procedure is a proven way to get relief from facet joint pain in the neck or lower back, and our team specializes in Radiofrequency Ablation to help patients regain mobility.

-What Kind of Pain Does Each Procedure Treat?
+Which Type of Back Pain Does Each Procedure Treat?

 While both Intracept and radiofrequency ablation manage chronic back pain, they aren’t interchangeable.
 Think of them as two different keys for two different locks.
 The right procedure for you depends entirely on the specific source of your pain.
 One targets pain coming from the bones of your spine (vertebrae), while the other focuses on the small joints that connect them.
 Understanding this distinction is the first step toward finding lasting relief.
 A thorough diagnosis is essential to pinpoint the cause of your discomfort and match you with the procedure designed to treat it.